 - How do I know my vendor balance aka Accounts Payable?

 Your vendor balance is updated on a weekly basis in QBO if you’re a Essentials or Thrive client.
 You can access this information by going to QBO > Reports > Unpaid Bills.
 Alternatively, you can run an aging report by going to QBO > Reports > Accounts Payable Aging.

 - Will you make sure we have documentation for all transactions?

-We will save and organize documentation (such as receipts, invoices, bills) and attach them to transactions in QBO for all documentation that you send to [email protected], [email protected], or [email protected] All documents uploaded to Marginedge/Xtrachef will automatically get uploaded to QBO.
+We will save and organize documentation (such as receipts, invoices, bills) and attach them to transactions in QBO for all documentation that you send to invoices@, receipts@, or accounting@.
+All documents uploaded to Marginedge/Xtrachef will automatically get uploaded to QBO.
 If you requested that we don’t add any transactions that don’t have documentation during your onboarding, then there could be delays in your accounting process if you don’t upload documentation.

 - How do you deal with missing bills?

 When there are missing bills (that we haven’t received from the restaurant) that appear on a vendor’s statement, then we will email the vendor to request a signed copy of the bill.
 If the vendor can’t provide a signed copy then we will either (1) request it from you via a client task, or (2) take the vendor’s word, based on your preference.